MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_pwsh.md

 the command to be executed.

-If the value of Command is a string, Command must be the last parameter for pwsh.exe, because all arguments following it are interpreted as part of the command to execute.
+If the value of Command is a string, Command must be the last parameter for pwsh, because all arguments following it are interpreted as being part of the command to execute.

 The results are returned to the parent shell as deserialized XML objects, not